minetest/minetest/doc/lua_api.md

     shaded = true,
-    -- Setting this to 'false' disables diffuse lighting of entity
+    -- Setting this to 'false' disables diffuse lighting of entity -- Note: ignored for "item", "wielditem" and "node" visual

     show_on_minimap = false,
     -- Defaults to true for players, false for other entities.